 KeyPay allows you to simplify clients’ payroll by setting up deductions which can be automatically paid to a bank account or super fund as well as set to automatically expire after a certain date or time.

 *Note: This article has been written in relation to deductions on behalf of Australian clients.
 For other regions, take a look at the support articles linked at the end of this article.

 Getting started with deductions

-The first thing you need to do to start using deductions is to setup your deduction categories.
-This allows you to setup specific deduction categories which can be tailored to the needs of your business.
+The first thing you and your clients need to do to start using deductions is to set up your deduction categories.
+This allows you to set up specific deduction categories which can be tailored to the needs of clients and their businesses.

 To setup a deduction category:

 1. From the “Payroll Settings” menu, go to the "Pay Run Settings" area and select “Deduction Categories”.

 2. KeyPay will already set up 3 basic deduction categories (FBT, Pre-Tax Deduction and Post-Tax Deduction); these can be edited by clicking on the name of the deduction category.
 To add a new deduction category, click the green “Add” button in the top right corner.